-USC lands Kliff Kingsbury, the OC every team wanted
+USC hired Kliff Kingsbury, but then the Cardinals poached him

 Washington State head coach Mike Leach explained that his air raid offense aims to “throw it short to people who can score.”
 But Mahomes attempted 91 deep passes in his final season at Texas Tech, fifth-most in the nation.
 That makes Kingsbury’s offense dangerous at any level of football.

 Offense is at an all-time high in the NFL and teams that aren’t thinking progressively are running the risk of getting left behind.
-While Kingsbury didn’t find his way into the NFL, the fact that he was coveted in the professional ranks show that there are teams trying to get ahead of football’s offensive revolution.
-Instead, it’s USC that hopes to reap those rewards.
+The Cardinals are rolling the dice in a big way, but it could pay huge dividends for Rosen and the struggling Arizona offense.

 Loading comments...